ivancuric/js-perf/README.md

 Now that we know the metrics, [let's have a look at some of the statistics](https://storage.googleapis.com/doubleclick-prod/documents/The_Need_for_Mobile_Speed_-_FINAL.pdf):

  - 53% of visits are abandoned if a mobile site takes more than three seconds to load
+ - 1 out of 2 people expect a page to load in less than 2 seconds
+ - 77%of mobile sites take longer than 10 seconds to load on 3G networks
+ - 19 seconds is the average load time for mobile sites on 3G networks
+ -